DataDog/hiring-engineers/answers.md

     app.run(host='0.0.0.0', port='5050')
 ```

-Assuming the above application is saved to “flask-app.py”, follow the steps listed here (https://docs.datadoghq.com/getting_started/tracing/#run) beginning at “Run”, replacing any instance of the word “hello” with “flask-app”.
-After a new command prompt has been opened and our Linux VM accessed, enter the below commands into the new window to hit the 3 endpoints provided by our flask app:
+Assuming the above application is saved to a file named flask-app.py (for the custom instrumenting exercise, custom-flask-app.py is used), follow the steps listed here (https://docs.datadoghq.com/getting_started/tracing/#run) beginning at “Run”, replacing any instance of the word “hello” with “flask-app”.
+As noted within the guide linked above, with our app service running within a seperate window, open a new command prompt window connected to our Linux VM and enter the below commands to hit the 3 endpoints provided by our flask app:

 ```
 curl http://0.0.0.0:5050/